opinion

 Vendor partnerships serve as a strong leverage during slower months.
 Many brands are willing to collaborate on seasonal promotions, especially when retailers bring innovative ideas to the table.
 Co-hosted events, product demos, or exclusive in-store deals can renew interest in existing inventory while enhancing relationships with suppliers.

 Promotions linked to vendor support can be structured to protect margins while still increasing sales.
 Gift-with-purchase offers, bundle deals, and limited-time feature pricing on select items can create urgency without heavy discounts.
 Vendors might also provide samples, educational materials, or marketing assets that improve the customer experience and make promotions more substantial.
 Retailers should reach out to distributors and sales reps early.
-With enough lead time, an in-store appearance or training visit can foster a more personal connection between customers and products.
+With enough lead time, an in-store appearance or training visit can foster a more personal connection between customers and brands.

 Summertime Glow-Up